gree fur

 Weight loss in football fans from the Lancet

-Being a fan has its health implications.
-While it’s obvious it’s nice to know that people are actually looking into how to make it a healthier experience.
-Weight loss in football fans is a story assessing the effectiveness and cost-effectiveness of the Football Fans in Training programme, a weight loss and healthy living programme delivered to fans in Scottish professional football …
+Being a fan has health implications so it is nice to know that people are actually looking into how to make it a healthier experience.
+Weight loss in football fans is a story assessing the effectiveness and cost-effectiveness of the Football Fans in Training programme, a weight loss and healthy living programme delivered to fans in Scottish professional football clubs.
+The …

 Dealing with stomach pains from dehydration